 No parent ever wants to see their child suffering through the pain of a tooth or jaw injury.
 But accidents happen with active kids and you want to be prepared.
-That’s why we’ve created this guide to help you know what to do in case your little one ever has a dental emergency.
+We’ve created this guide to help you know what to do in case your little one ever has a dental emergency.

 Emergency pediatric dental care includes any service that relieves a child’s pain in the mouth or jaw.
-They are also used to address issues that could become more complicated without treatment, such as structural damage to the teeth.
+They are also used to address harm to dental health, such as structural damage to the teeth.

 - Repair of knocked-out (avulsed) teeth

 Not sure if your child’s dental accident or injury requires urgent treatment?
 Take a look at the list of most common pediatric dental emergencies below.
 These instances all warrant seeing an emergency dentist like Las Vegas’s Children’s Dentistry.
 Familiarizing yourself with the top emergency situations in children will help you know when it’s time to seek a dentist’s services.

 Severe toothaches are one of the most common dental emergencies among children.
 If your child begins to complain of a painful tooth or serious pressure in the ears or jaw, you should apply a cold compress to the area and seek an emergency pediatric dentist’s services.